madisonksharp/beast-startup/README.md

 My mock database is mock.js - here it has user information. this is the localstorage it draws from when a user logs in. types.js has the constructor for the user
+Also note, I worked on the CSS and Javascript kind of overlapping, so the commits are throughout the whole period with some javascript before the CSS was finished etc. and there are some things in here that are only done on one page and not the others, because other functionality will have to be replaced when I work on the react deliverable.

 ## Service deliverable